|Home Products and Services About ASP Seal & Packing Calculators Special Orders Quote Request Contact Us|

 It is usually desirable that the gaskets be made from a material that is compressible such that it tightly fills the space it is designed for, including any slight irregularities.
 Silicone is an excellent mateial for this.

 The most common misconception when selecting a Gaskets thickness is to choose a Gaskets that is too thick.
 The thicker the material the more likely the material being contained can weep through the pores of the Gasket itself.
 This is a greater issue with some materials than others.
 A cellular structure silicone (closed or open cell) would be more susceptible to this problem.

 A rule of thumb is to have the material thick enough to compensate for any surface face irregularities and to permit some compression.
 The required compression for your Cut Gaskets will depend many factors including:

-1)Silcone Gasket Surface area
+1)Silicone Gasket Surface area

 3)Size of bolts (assuming bolts are being used)

 4)Number of bolts used to compress the Silcone Gasket

 5)Condition of the bolts